Why poetry is great to learn Spanish?

-I recently sent a questionnaire to my audience asking them what their struggles were in Spanish and what they wanted or needed more of to improve and progress in their Spanish journey.
+I recently sent a questionnaire to my audience, asking them about their Spanish struggles and what they wanted or needed more of to improve and progress in their Spanish journey.

 One of the questions I asked was how interested they were in a poetry course in Spanish to improve their Spanish skills.
-The options for courses were: grammar course, conversation course, journaling course and poetry course.
+The options for courses were grammar, conversation, journaling, and poetry.
 The answers floored me.
-The poetry course was, by far, the course that people were less interested in and conversation being the one with more interest.
+The poetry course was, by far, the one that people were less interested in, with conversation being the one with more interest.

-Now, there is nothing wrong with those results and I even expected them since I have been in the language learning industry for almost 20 years.
-However, what saddened me and made me wanted to pull my hairs out was that the number one struggle with my Spanish learning audience had was… accuracy!
-Being accurate in their expression.
-Being able to find the words to express what they want to say, express how they feel, express themselves in their own and unique way.
+Now, there is nothing wrong with those results, and I expected them even though I have been in the language learning industry for almost 20 years.
+However, what saddened me and made me want to pull my hair out was that the number one struggle my Spanish-learning audience had was… accuracy—being accurate in their expression.
+Being able to find the words to express what they want to say, express how they feel, express themselves in their own unique way.

 So, basically, the conundrum I find myself now as a businesswoman wanting to provide a service to my audience that fixes their problems is how to convince my audience that what they need to improve on their accuracy is, apparently, not what they want, which is poetry.

-But that’s the beauty of our paradoxical lives, isn’t it?
-Very often what we need is not what we want, or the way to get where we want to get is not the path we want to go through because is oftentimes uncomfortable.
+But that’s the beauty of our paradoxical lives.
+Very often, what we need is not what we want, or the path to where we want to go is not the path we want to go through because it is often uncomfortable.

-We want the easy path.
-We want the direct path.
+We want the easy path, the direct path.
 We sometimes accept the scenic route and slow path as long as it doesn’t make us uncomfortable, even if the views are amazing and worth all the bumps in the road to get there.

 Why Poetry for Accuracy in Spanish?

 Let me separate the two angles of working with poetry here.
-On the one hand, we have reading poetry in Spanish, on the other hand, we have writing our own poetry in Spanish.
+On the one hand, we have read poetry in Spanish; on the other hand, we have written our own poetry in Spanish.
 And both are two different things that contribute massively to the improvement of the language.

-But, reading poetry is only the first part of the equation.
-Language has a passive component and an active component, so reading poetry is passive, the other side of the coin is writing poetry.
+But reading poetry is only the first part of the equation.
+Language has a passive and an active component, so reading poetry is passive.
+The other side of the coin is writing poetry.

 Have you ever had conversations in your target language with native speakers and felt frustrated because they wouldn’t correct you?
-Or felt frustrated when your teacher was overcorrecting you, that is, correcting every single mistake in detriment of you conveying your message and having a resemblance of communication?
+Or did you feel frustrated when your teacher was overcorrecting you, that is, correcting every single mistake to the detriment of you conveying your message and having a resemblance of communication?

-Accuracy is achieved when we do the active work of searching the words we really need.
+Accuracy is achieved when we actively search for the words we really need.
 But first, we need to understand what stories we have inside of us that need to be told.

 How to Write Poetry to Reach Accuracy in Spanish?

-And this is where writing poetry for language learning purposes differs a bit from writing poetry for personal reasons (that is, every other reason that is not learning Spanish).
+This is where writing poetry for language learning purposes differs a bit from writing poetry for personal reasons (that is, every other reason other than learning Spanish).

 So, what steps do you need to take to make the most of this activity?